 Reading: Taking the Whole Earth Digital - from Counterculture to Cyberculture by Fred Turner

-Grading: A for 10K+ views.
+Grading: Same vote for the whole class!
+A for 10K+ views.
 B for 1K+ views.
-C for <1K.
+C for less than 1K.
 D/E for viral catastrophe (outrageous attention whoring, illegal stuff like bomb threats etc)

 Works: #memes, a brief history of Internet memes, features and strategies.

 Readings: It’s Supposed to Look Like Shit - The Internet Ugly Aesthetic Nick Douglas.

 Batman, Pandaman and the Blind Man - A Case Study in Social Change Memes and Internet Censorship in China by An Xiao Mina.

 Does this Meme Prove Donald Trump is a White Supremacist? by Scott Wark.